Authentic Lessons for 21st Century Learning

 25 Minute(s)

-Go to slide 8 and have students share out what they observed from the Exploring Graphs handout with the class.
+Go to slide 8 and have students share what they observed from the Exploring Graphs handout with the class.

 • What were the changes to the absolute value function?